PI-Portal/pi_portal/README.md

 > Some examples can be found [here](https://www.burglaryalarmsystem.com/category/magnetic-contact.html).

+3. Temperature monitors.
+> Currently, only the DHT11 is supported, but it's very trivial to add support for the DHT22.

+>  You can find out more about these sensors [here](https://learn.adafruit.com/dht).

-3. Wiring between the switches and the Raspberry Pi.
+4. Wiring between the switches, temperature monitor and the Raspberry Pi.
 > I found female jumper cables made this pretty painless.

 > Edit the [config.json](./config.json) file to customize your pin outs and integrations.

 This configuration can be found [here](pi_portal/config.py).

-4. A USB camera or webcam that's compatible with [motion](https://motion-project.github.io/).
+5. A USB camera or webcam that's compatible with [motion](https://motion-project.github.io/).

 > [Many](https://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingDevices) webcams are compatible, and easy to find.